SpecialKO/SpecialK/README.md

 	>This is the preferred technique, and the DLL is capable of bootstrapping the hook without any outside assistance via **`RunDLL_InjectionManager (...)`** (**rundll32.exe** will host the DLL as a normal Win32 UI process).

 <br>

 There are many more possible ways to inject the DLLs, the two outlined above are useable without any additional tools.

 Special K will happily inject into a game that is already running if you want to build your own tool using something like **`CreateRemoteThread (...)`**, but keep in mind that late injection will prevent some of Special K's features (particularly those related to D3D overrides and shader/texture mods) from working.

 > CBT Hooks were chosen due to hookchain order.
-Since most graphics APIs on Windows need a window before they can do non-trivial initialization, a CBT hooks gets us into the application ***before*** D3D9/11/12 swapchain creation.
+Since most graphics APIs on Windows need a window before they can do non-trivial initialization, a CBT hook reliably gets us into the application ***before*** D3D9/11/12 swapchain creation.